-

 simpl.info: simplest possible examples of HTML, CSS and JavaScript

-I’ve built a site that aims to provide the simplest possible examples of HTML, CSS and JavaScript: simpl.info github.com/samdutton/simpl Motivations: ‘show me the code!’ ‘does technology X work on platform Y?’ ‘where the heck is that Foo example I saw?’ … Continue reading
+I’ve built a site to provide simplest possible examples of HTML, CSS and JavaScript: simpl.info github.com/samdutton/simpl Motivations: ‘Show me the code!’
+‘Does technology X work on platform Y?’
+‘Where the heck is that Foo example I saw?’
+A minimum of ‘huh?’ … Continue reading

 WebRTC in Internet Explorer with Chrome Frame